-Agency name Veterans' Affairs New Zealand (VANZ)
+Agency Veterans' Affairs New Zealand (VANZ)

-Te Tira Ahu Ika A Whiro
+name Te Tira Ahu Ika A Whiro

 Key purpose VANZ is an operational unit within the New Zealand Defence Force.
-VA is headed by a General Manager, a statutory position responsible for the administration of the Veterans Support Act 2014.
+VANZ is headed by a General Manager, a statutory position responsible for the administration of the Veterans Support Act 2014.

-The work of VA covers four main areas:
+The work of VANZ covers four main areas:

 The provision of policy advice on, and administration of, a wide range of issues relating to veterans' entitlements, care and recognition (including a case management service)

 The coordination of commemorative activities

 The management of the government's relationship with veterans and their representative organisations

 The provision of ex-service memorials and maintenance of 183 Services Cemeteries throughout New Zealand.

-Note : Scheme 1 Veterans come under VANZ
+Note : Scheme 1 Veterans and qualifying Scheme 2 Veterans come under VANZ

 Physical contact Veterans' Affairs

 details PO Box 5146

-Wellington 6145
+Wellington 6140

 Phone 0800 483 8372 (0800 4 VETERAN)

-Fax (04) 495 2080
+Fax N/A

 Email veterans@nzdf.mil.nz

 Website www.veteransaffairs.mil.nz